 YouTube is a search engine, not just a video playback site.
 In fact, it is now the second largest search engine behind Google.
 Yes, Google owns YouTube, naturally, which gives you a double shot of search engine optimization -- videos on YouTube rank really well on Google.
 So be sure to create videos around topics that people are abuzz about on YouTube -- anything from what’s currently viral to commonly asked questions.
 In doing so, you’ll be accessing the three billion searches on YouTube a month, which is larger than the search volume on Bing, Yahoo, AOL and Ask.com all put together.

 5. Put Videos in Your Emails

 Yep, people still look at emails, so using videos in your emails is a great content marketing strategy to stay at the top of everyone’s minds and stay in front of customers, since the email will go directly to those that you target.
 Video emails stand out -- it hooks the viewer and speeds engagement with them.
 Plus, it’s a great way to help your video go viral on the Web, and that leads to better search engine optimization, since sharing on social media can give you some much needed Google juice.
 Plus, according to one source, using the word “video” in your subject line increases open rates by 19%, click-through rates by 65% and reduces unsubscribers by 26%.
 Videos in emails can sure be powerful.

-Need more help with creating engaging videos for your content marketing strategy?
+Need more help with video production for your content marketing strategy?
 Don’t be afraid to pick up the phone or drop us an email.
 We’re here to help with your content marketing needs, so don’t delay, contact Cyan today!